Frequently Asked Questions

 The second fee type is an Auction Commission Fee, representing a small fixed percentage of the Hammer Price of each successful auction run by the Seller.
 It is paid for in arrears, by monthly invoice.

-We currently offer a choice of 4 Seller Subscription Packs - BASIC, BRONZE, SILVER and GOLD - to suit the needs of beginners, light, medium and heavy users respectively.
+We currently offer a choice of 5 Seller Subscription Packs - BASIC, BRONZE, SILVER, GOLD and PLATINUM - to suit the needs of beginners, light, medium, heavy and professional users respectively.

 A BASIC Subscription costs just £1.
 It authorises up to 10 auction listings within 6 months.
 The corresponding Commission Fee per successful auction is set at 10%.

 A BRONZE Subscription costs £20.
 It authorises up to 50 auction listings within 12 months.
 The corresponding Commission Fee per successful auction is set at 8%.

 A SILVER Subscription costs £40.
 It authorises up to 200 auction listings within 24 months.
 The corresponding Commission Fee per successful auction is set at 6%.

 A GOLD Subscription costs £160.
 It authorises up to 2,000 auction listings within 36 months.
 The corresponding Commission Fee per successful auction is set at 4%.